ucemrecan/youtube-video-downloader/README.md

 # YouTube Video Downloader

 This repository provides a tool for downloading YouTube videos.
 It consists of both a server and a client side.
 The server is built using `Express.js` and the `ytdl` library, while the client utilizes HTML, CSS, and JavaScript.
+Docker is included for containerized deployment, and Swagger is integrated for API documentation.

 ## Features

 - Download YouTube videos effortlessly.
 - Simple user interface.
 - Server-client architecture for seamless interaction.
+- Docker support for easy deployment.
+- Swagger API documentation.

 ## Prerequisites

 Before running the application, make sure you have the following installed:

-- Node.js
+- Docker (if running via Docker)
-- npm (Node Package Manager)
+- Node.js & npm (if running without Docker)

 ## Installation